FLIM Systems for Zeiss LSM 710 / 780 / 880 / 980

 • Parallel Recording in 1 to 4 Wavelength Channels

-• Multiplexed Recording at two Excitation Wavelengths
+• Multiplexed Recording at Two Excitation Wavelengths

 • Multi-Wavelength FLIM in 16 Wavelength Channels